 Our students have won internships in newsrooms from The Texas Tribune, in Austin, to Gannett’s Washington, D.C. bureau.
 They have won reporting and writing positions at the Austin American-Statesman and the Dallas Morning News, among other publications.
 Editors at Hilltop Views have won acceptance to the Berkeley Graduate School of Journalism, Columbia University Graduate School of Journalism and the Medill School of Journalism at Northwestern University, among others.
 They have gone on to earn graduate degrees at the City University of New York’s (CUNY) multimedia graduate journalism program and the Lyndon B. Johnson School of Public Affairs at the University of Texas.

-Before joining the St. Edward’s faculty in 2008, I spent 17 years as a reporter and editor at the Anniston Star, the Charlotte Observer (Charlotte, N.C.), the News & Observer (Raleigh, N.C.) and the Austin American-Statesman, where I spent more than a year as a member of the traveling press corps covering the 2000 George W. Bush campaign.
+Before joining the St. Edward’s faculty in 2008, I spent two decades as a reporter and editor at the Anniston Star, the Charlotte Observer (Charlotte, N.C.), the News & Observer (Raleigh, N.C.) and the Austin American-Statesman, where I spent more than a year as a member of the traveling press corps covering the 2000 George W. Bush campaign.
 As Washington Correspondent, I covered the White House, the Sept.
 11, 2001 terrorist attacks and a host of political and policy issues.
 Later, as an Assistant Metro Editor, I supervised education and social services coverage at the Austin American-Statesman and coordinated and edited a major data project on police use of force in Austin.
 At the San Antonio Express-News, I served as Night City Editor and Education Editor, supervising a team of five reporters covering secondary and higher education.

 I’m always happy to answer questions about our program.
 Please feel free to contact me at firstname.lastname@example.org.